pywbem/pywbemtools/docs/pywbemcli/commands.rst

 indirect subclasses are included in the result.
 Otherwise, only one level of the class hierarchy is in the result.

+.. index:: pair: result filters; class enumerate command

+The ``class enumerate`` command includes result filter options that filter returned classes to display only those classes that have the defined filter option.
+See ref:`Filter responses for specific types of classes` for the documentation on these options.

+Thus, for example:

+* ``pywbemcli class enumerate --association`` displays only classes that are associations
+* the combination of ``--subclass-of CIM_blah`` and ``--leaf-classes`` will return all leaf classes that are a subclass of ``CIM_Blah``.
+* ``--association`` and ``no-experimental`` will display only classes that have the Association qualifier set and the Experimental qualifier not set.

+The command options are:

+*  ``--deep-inheritance``/``--di``  - Include the complete subclass hierarchy of the requested classes in the result set.
+The default is for the server to return only the first level subclasses of ``CLASSNAME``.

+*  ``--local-only``/``--lo`` - Do not include superclass properties and
+   methods in the returned class(es).
+The default is to include properties and methods from all superclasses of ``CLASSNAME``.

+*  ``--no-qualifiers``/``--nq``   This option passes a flag to the server to not include qualifiers in the returned class(es).
+The default is to include qualifiers in the classes definitions returned.

+*  ``--include-classorigin``/``--ico`` - This option passes the include-classorigin
+   flag to the server so the returned class(es) will include the class origin attribute.
+   The default is to not include class origin information.

+*  ``--names-only``/``-no`` - This option determines whether the request to return classes or just class names is sent to the server.
+When set, only the object paths (names) are requested.
+The default is to return the class definitions.

+*  ``--namespace``/``-n`` ``NAMESPACE`` - This option defines the term:`Namespace`
+   to use for this command, instead of the default namespace of the :term:`current connection`.

+*  ``-s``/``--summary`` - Show only a summary (count) of the objects.

+*  The response filter options which further filter the classes to be displayed by characteristics such as whether the class is an association or is experimental, etc. These options are defined in :ref:`Filtering responses for specific types of classes`.

 The following example enumerates the class names of the root classes in the default namespace because there is no classname and the ``--DeepInheritance`` option is not specified: